Link: Apply now for the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card

 The Chase Sapphire Preferred® Card (review) and Chase Sapphire Reserve® Card (review) are two of the most popular travel rewards cards.
-In 2021, the cards underwent a significant refresh, including the introduction of some new bonus categories.
+One of the things that makes these cards so awesome is the bonus categories that they offer for spending.

 Chase Sapphire bonus category definitions